Nexus International School Malaysia

 Nexus International School Malaysia is a private international school established in 2008 and based in Putrajaya, Malaysia.
 Part of the Taylor's Education Group, the school offers boarding facilities and education for Early Years, Primary, Secondary, and Pre-university students.

 Leadership

-The principal of Nexus International School Malaysia is David Griffiths.
+The principal of Nexus International School Malaysia is Morag McCrorie.
 The senior leadership team consists of Head of Primary is Kerry Legg, Head of Secondary is Morag McCrorie, and the Director of Boarding is Sandie Fowler.

 Accreditations

 Nexus is authorised and accredited by the following institutions and associations: